-Founder, and CEO of Roofing Insights, Dmitry Lipinskiy narrated his negative experiences with HomeAdvisor and concluded that the company is a rip-off.
+Founder and CEO of Roofing Insights, Dmitry Lipinskiy, narrated his negative experiences with HomeAdvisor and concluded that the company is a rip-off.
 Having tried to cancel his sign-up four separate times, HomeAdvisor reactivated the account without his knowledge and resumed withdrawing his money.
 A representative of HomeAdvisor made a defense that HomeAdvisor is not “Guaranteedjob.com; you pay whether you get the job or not.”
-The response does not sound like what a reputable and reliable company would do with small business owners.
+Unfortunately, the response does not sound like what a reputable and reliable company would do with small business owners.